-(1) On 17 July 2024, the Group announced that it had entered into a facility agreement with TIGA Trading Pty Ltd (a company associated with Thorney Investment Group) (Thorney) to provide a US\$5 million unsecured loan facility with a maturity date f 17 July 2026 (Facility).
+On 17 July 2024, the Group announced it had entered into a facility agreement with TIGA Trading Pty Ltd (a company associated with Thorney Investment Group) (Thorney) to provide a US\$5 million unsecured loan facility with a maturity date of 17 July 2026 (Facility).
 The Facility provides a buffer against unexpected financial challenges and flexibility to respond should investment opportunities arise.
 Interest is payable at 12% per annum on amounts drawn under the Facility and accrued interest is payable on the earlier of the Facility termination date and the date the principal outstanding is repaid in full.
-The facility Agreement, the parties signed an option deed under which Next Science agreed to issue to Thorney 5 million unquoted options over ordinary shares in the Company at an exercise price of A\$0.42 and with a three-year expiry.
+The total amount drawn down on the Facility as at 31 December 2024 amounted to US\$2 million.
+In conjunction with the execution of the Facility Agreement, the parties signed an Option deed under which Next Science agreed to issue to Thorney 5 million unquoted options over ordinary shares in the Company at an exercise price of A\$0.42 and with a three-year expiry.
 The 5 million options were issued on 17 July 2024.

-(i) The conversion options may be exercised by Thornley at any time until maturity.
-When the conversion option is exercised, the outstanding principal of the notes are converted into ordinary shares of the Group; any accrued but unpaid interest as at the exercise date is required to be paid in cash.
-Otherwise, the total principal and accrued interest outstanding is repayable (i) cash at maturity.
+The conversion options may be exercised by Thornley at any time until maturity.
+When the conversion Option is exercised, the outstanding principal of the notes are converted into ordinary shares of the Group; any accrued but unpaid interest as at the exercise date is required to be paid in cash.
+Otherwise, the total principal and accrued interest outstanding is repayable in cash at maturity.